-Bunions are described as a bump on the side of a person's foot near their big toe.
-That "bump", however, is actually result of changes in the bony alignment of the foot.
-The "bump" is actually the head of a bone called the 1st metatarsal.
+Bunions are described as a bump on the side of a person’s foot near their big toe.
+That “bump”, however, is actually the result of changes in the bony alignment of the foot.
+The “bump” is actually the head of a bone called the 1st metatarsal.
 As this bone goes out, this can push the big toe towards the 2nd toe.
 For some, this can cause a painful misalignment of the joint between the big toe and the 1st metatarsal.
 This can also lead to arthritis in the joint.

 Treating a bunion can range from simply observing the bunion to possibly undergoing surgical intervention.
 In most cases, some treatment is necessary.
 Early treatments are meant to relieve pain, but they can’t reverse a bunion deformity, only surgery can do that.
 These treatments include shoe changes, padding, activity changes, medications, injections, icing, orthotics, and other modalities.

-However, when a bunion begins to affect your activities you perform daily, then it is probably time to consider surgery.
+However, when a bunion begins to affect the activities you perform daily, then it is probably time to consider surgery.
 Meeting with your foot and ankle doctor, you can decide together if surgery is the best option for you.
-There are a number of different surgical techniques to treat bunion deformities, and with advancements in techniques and surgical hardware, have have led to a high success rate of bunion surgery.
-Techniques may involve simply removing the "bump", to realignment of the bone, joint, and soft tissues.
+There are a number of different surgical techniques to treat bunion deformities, and advancements in techniques and surgical hardware, have led to a high success rate of bunion surgery.
+Techniques may involve simply removing the “bump”, to the realignment of the bone, joint, and soft tissues.
 The overall goal is to eliminate pain.

 If you are suffering from a bunion, our surgeons can answer any questions about treatment, surgery, and recovery after surgery.